Hawaii committee calls for Obama statue in his birth state

-HONOLULU (AP) — A state Senate committee in Hawaii is calling for a statue of former President Barack Obama to be erected in the state where he was born.
+HONOLULU (AP) — A state Senate committee in Hawaii on Tuesday called for a statue of former President Barack Obama to be erected in the state where he was born.

-Obama was born in Honolulu and spent his formative years in the city.
+Obama was born in Honolulu in 1961 and graduated from Punahou School.

 Most Read Nation & World Stories